Why choose Religious Studies?

 Who is God?
 What is the right way to live?
 Get to grips with what people believe and what makes them act as they do.

-We look at religious beliefs and practices in an objective, open-minded and exploratory way, encouraging debate and enabling you to step imaginatively into the shoes of religious believers.
-We also encourage you to step back in order to analyse and evaluate the religion’s main ideas and characteristic ways of life.
+We look at philosophical, ethical and religious beliefs and practices in an objective, open-minded and exploratory way, encouraging debate and also enabling you to step imaginatively into the shoes of religious believers.
+We also encourage you to step back in order to critique and evaluate religion, its main ideas and characteristic ways of life.

 To help you to do this we use a great variety of resources and activities, including film, on-line and visual material, discussions and group work.
 Visits to religious buildings and events are also an important part of the course.
 We aim to help you to enjoy the subject and hope that by the end of the course you will have become a real Religious Studies scholar!